syeadz/logisim-8-bit-processor/README.md

 ## Memory addressing

-* 8-bit memory addresses, first 5 bits for RAM, last 3 bits for specific memory ports [xxx][y yyyy]
+* 8-bit memory addresses, first 5 bits for RAM, last 3 bits for specific memory ports xxxy yyyy
 * Can store 8-bit words to RAM locations 0x00 to 0x1E
 * 8 memory locations are mapped to ports.
 These ports are linked to different devices and registers in the logisim design.
   * Port 0 (BCD0 Register): 0x1F